 We have written an article about each destination that gives you a lot of information and ideas about what to do in a certain place how you get there, where to stay and personal tips.
 Do you want to know more click on the link to open an article.

 Salento is an authentic village located in the coffee region.
-From Salento you can make one of the most beautiful hikes in Colombia, namely the Valle de Cocora hike.
-During this six-hour hike you will pass various natural landscapes, you will see many beautiful viewpoints and you will see the tallest palm trees in the world.
+From Salento, you can make one of the most beautiful hikes in Colombia, namely the Valle de Cocora hike.
+During this six-hour hike, you will pass various natural landscapes, you will see many beautiful viewpoints and you will see the tallest palm trees in the world.
 These palm trees can grow up to 80 meters high.
 Read our helpful tips about Salento in this article.

 When you hear Medellin you probably immediately think of Pablo Escobar.
 The question that usually arises is: “is it safe?”
 Where we can say with certainty: “YES that is it!”.
-Medellin has undergone a transformation in recent years and is becoming increasingly popular as a result.
+Medellin has transformed in recent years and is becoming increasingly popular as a result.
 Medellin is a nice city that will spark your curiosity.
 The city has something untouchable because of the rich history.
 There are many fun activities to do in Medellin, such as paragliding or a city tour where you learn about history through a local.
 A nice day trip from Medellin is the colorful picturesque village of Guatape where you can climb a rock, resulting in an unbelievably beautiful view!
 Do you want more information?
 Read our articles about Medellin and Guatape.

 Santa Marta / Taganga

 Do you like extreme sports?
 If you want to challenge yourself and get an adrenaline rush during your holiday, San Gil is worth a visit.
 San Gil is a village surrounded between mountains and rivers which makes it the perfect place to practice extreme sports.
 When you are in San Gil you can also visit the most beautiful village in Colombia: Barichara.
-If you want to more information, check out the article about best 6 things to do in San Gil.
+If you want more information, check out the article about the best 6 things to do in San Gil.